denten-books/plain-text/1-chapter.md

 cycles per second (Hertz).
 Screen textuality is therefore by definition ephemeral.
 It is technically an animation.
 It moves even as it appears to stand still.
 Yet paradoxically, simulated text is also pervasive.
-Precisely because it adheres lightly to its medium, it spreads easily.
+Precisely because it adheres lightly to its medium, it has a tendency to multiply and to spread widely.
 Like the fine particles of glitter, it is difficult to contain.
 I will refer to this property of digital text as *textual diffusion*.

-Lead us to an archive in the history of literary computation.
-With the above preliminaries in mind, I will also maintain that all computation incorporates literary activity, in so far as it participates in the movement of written texts across time and space.
-We can therefore read the device as we would other forms of literature.
-More than "can," I will argue for an ethics of computational reading, by which the machine internals *must* be made available for analysis.
-Three such devices, which have fundamentally changed the nature of the literary encounter, will emerge by the end of the chapter.
+The diffusion of simulated text will lead us to an archive of source materials somewhat unusual for a work on literary theory.
+In search for the location of the symbol, we will encounter a number of symbolic mechanisms that facilitate the production of all texts.
+They will be found on the pages of mathematical journals and in patent portfolios.
+Their ubiquity necessitates our attention.
+Three such mechanisms, which have fundamentally changed the nature of the literary encounter, will emerge by the end of the chapter.
+Together, they tell the story of a bargain that defines human--computer interaction: to trade facility for comprehension, to take on added complexity in return for the illusion of transcendence, to exist within that illusion without understanding how it is made.

 ## 1.1 Literary Device as Gadget and Technique